-Strongyle information taken, in part, from Animal World Network.
+Strongyle information was taken, in part, from Animal World Network.

 Things are going quite well with Valentine.
 He hasn’t hurt himself or any of us yet, and I count that as a success.
 He and Blaze seem to be working things out (Blaze is also a gelding).
 We haven’t done anything very complicated yet.
 Mostly because we don’t have a saddle.
 We’re working on that.
 In fact, we don’t have anything yet but a halter and lead rope.

 One thing we did right away was the deworming.
 When Bill picked Valentine up, the owner said we’d need to have him shoed right away (we knew this, he had actually thrown a shoe) and also that it was about time to have him dewormed.
 Bill doesn’t remember too many details about this, because it was cold and late and he was in a hurry, but he remembers that the brand is something “Gold” and it’s apple flavored, and that it’s really easy to do: “You just stick the syringe pretty far back in his mouth and squirt it in.”